DandinPower/Tensors-Analyzer/README.md

 ## Tensors-Analyzer: A Simple Tool for Analyzing Tensors

 This repository provides a tool for analyzing tensors, specifically focusing on visualizing their distribution.
 It utilizes numpy and matplotlib for data processing and visualization.
+It also writes a C++ extension to enable efficient numpy array operations, to prevent any additional memory overhead, So it can handle a large number of tensors. such as Loading, Processing, and Drawing the distribution of whole LLMs tensors.

 ## Installation